This DIY Tie Dye Bandanas tutorial was sponsored by Tulip. All opinions expressed are ours alone.

 For this method you’ll do everything according to your package directions, but with a twist at the end.
 Just mix your dyes, twist and bind your bandana with rubber bands, and then, instead of squeezing the dye on the bandana, dump it in a bowl and dip it!
 Dipping it gives you a little more control over where you’d like the dye to go over squirting the dye.
 To create this two-toned bandana I dipped one side in green dye and the other in grey.
 So fun!

 That’s it!
-Now you’ve made 5 gorgeous bandanas and your summer wardrobe is going to get the pop it has been missing!
+Now you’ve made 5 gorgeous tie dye bandanas and your summer wardrobe is going to get the pop it has been missing!
 Which method is your favorite?

-I love how each of them are so unique and some of them don’t look like they were made with tie-dye at all!
+I love how each of these tie dye bandanas are so unique and some of them don’t look like they were made with tie-dye at all!
 Tie-dye is so versatile and easy to use and it’s fun to think outside of its traditional methods for application!
 Plus, all of those colors in the Tulip One-Step Tie-Dye kits are gorgeous and apply wonderfully whether it’s your first time working with them or whether you are obsessed and use them every summer (that’s me).

-Once everything is dry, just roll, twist and tie them around your neck!
+Once everything is dry, just roll, twist and tie these tie dye bandanas around your neck!
 You’re gonna look cuuuute!

 Now, spill!
 Are you planning to bust out the tie-dye this summer?
 What are you making?
+Wanna give these tie dye bandanas a try?
 We’d love to hear!